The diversity of human colouring is the result of thousands of years of natural selection.

 Humans living close to the equator, where sun exposure is relatively intense all year (such as central Africa or northern Australia), developed high levels of melanin, resulting in warm red/orange, dark pigmentation and low contrast across all three colour characteristics.

 People who lived away from the equator across the subtropics, such as the Mediterranean Basin and the Mexican Plateau where sun was seasonal and the environment varied, experienced partial de-pigmentation.
 Different groups of people developed varying skin, hair and eye tones and diverse levels of contrast between their colour characteristics.
 They retained warm, dark brown hair and eye colour but developed disparate levels of fair to light brown skin tones, with the ability to tan during summer seasons.

 Those who settled further from the equator in the cooler northern temperate zones, such as northern Europe and Russia, experienced less overall sun exposure and had less need for natural protection.
 They consequently developed lower levels of melanin, lighter skin, hair and eyes and a reduced capacity for tanning.

 From the various northern cool environments, cooler colour characteristics evolved, such as platinum blonde and ash-coloured hair, green and blue-coloured eyes and a range of light, warm colour characteristics, such as strawberry blonde and red-based hair, pinkish skin tones and freckles.

 Further to the evolution of lighter and newly introduced coloured human characteristics through the northern temperate zones and the subtropic environments, migration and interbreeding between these different groups of people and people from close to the equator created new dynamic colour combinations and characteristic contrasts.

 In modern times, accelerated global migration has seen unprecedented numbers of people travelling and settling for extended periods of time across the globe, often living in areas where the sun’s radiation differs from where their ancestors’ skin, hair and eye colouring evolved.

-This global migration has meant people from all corners of the globe mixing with locally established people, resulting in an explosion of genetic diversity and mixed race colour characteristics.
-Generations have consequently developed new colour profiles and unique combinations of colour characteristics.
+This global migration has meant people from all corners of the globe mixing with locally established people, resulting in an explosion of genetic diversity and mixed-race colour characteristics.
+The new generations have consequently developed unique combinations of colour characteristics and new colour expressions.